isomerpages/nlb-curiocity/_digital-stories/Jurong/Building A New Future.md

 -----

 **Want to learn more about the Jurong Innovation District?
-Check out these YouTube videos by the Jurong Town Corporation.**
+You can check out these YouTube videos by JTC below or visit the Jurong Innovation District microsite at: https://estates.jtc.gov.sg/jid.**

 **Jurong Innovation District Masterplan**